SAP-samples/teched2024-DT180/exercises/ex1/README.md

 Till now we only created one dummy customer.
 Now we also want to replicate business partners of type customer from S/4 to IBP.
 To do so we need to set a filter
 1. Switch back to the first tab and navigate to the configuration of iFlow Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user-
 2. Change the Value of configuration parameter Customer Filter from the empty string to `1035161-1035164`
-3. Change the value of configuration parameter Field Extensions from `&lt;CUSTDESCR value="ibp:escape('DUMMY''s description')"/>` to `&lt;CUSTDESCR value="ibp:escape(if (./to_Customer/A_CustomerType/BPCustomerFullName) then ./to_Customer/A_CustomerType/BPCustomerFullName else 'DUMMY''s description')"/>`
+3. Change the value of configuration parameter Field Extensions from `<CUSTDESCR value="ibp:escape('DUMMY''s description')"/>` to `<CUSTDESCR value="ibp:escape(if (./to_Customer/A_CustomerType/BPCustomerFullName) then ./to_Customer/A_CustomerType/BPCustomerFullName else 'DUMMY''s description')"/>`
 4. Deploy the iFlow again
 5. Switch back to the second tab and navigate to Monitor Message Processing again
 6. Find the latest entry of Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user-
 7. Filter by the correlation ID of this new run as described in exercise 1.2.
 All iFlows should have status Completed
 8. Switch back to the first tab and deploy iFlow Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user- again
 9. Switch to the third tab.
-As long as the status of iFlow Basic Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user- is starting click the refresh button
+As long as the status of iFlow `Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user-` is starting click the refresh button
-10. On the second tab and refresh the list there until the latest run of Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user- is Completed
+10. On the second tab and refresh the list there until the latest run of `Run Integrate Business Partners from SAP S4HANA Cloud to SAP IBP -your own user-` is Completed
 11. Find the corresponding run of iFlow `Integrate Business Partners from SAP S4HANA Cloud to SAP IBP` and navigate to the trace log.
 If the log level is not Trace activate the trace again on the third tab and repeat steps 8 to 11.
 12. Click on entry Delete body from property in the list of run steps.
-This is the last step before IBP Write - Post Data is called via ProcessDirect
+This is the last step before `IBP Write - Post Data` is called via ProcessDirect
 13. Then click on tab Message Content on top
 14. Click on tab Payload

-You should see five items with CUSTID `1035161`, `1035162`, `1035163`, `1035164` and `DUMMY` and different values in CUSTDESCR
+You should see five items with CUSTID equal to `1035161`, `1035162`, `1035163`, `1035164` and `DUMMY` and different values in CUSTDESCR

-Note that field CUSTDESCR contains string DUMMY's description, which contains a single quote.
-This is not supported in IBP.
-IBP cannot handle the special characters single and double quote, less than, greater than, carriage return and line feed.
-But there is a convenient solution to that.

 ## Summary